SheenaShahangian/CS601_HW5_Shahangian/README.md

 ## Requested Elements

+Per the instructions, I have used the JSON file from the module notes as my guide when creating my own JSON file, which can be found at this link: https://serene-wing-4e1877.netlify.app/degrees.json

+The JSON file can also be found in the submitted zipped folder, with the filename degrees.json.
+This has been run through the JSON validator and does validate.

 Per the instructions, I have done the following in my app.js file, which contains my program's logic.

 * I have uploaded my json file (degrees.json) to the web server.
 It can be found via this link: https://serene-wing-4e1877.netlify.app/degrees.json